marcosrioj/cryptoforecasting/README.md

 - If throttled by Bybit, increase --every with --loop.
 - If LightGBM import fails, ensure a compatible Python version and OS-specific wheel.

 7) QUICK TROUBLESHOOTING
 ------------------------
+- ImportError `sklearn.model_model_selection`: fix import to `from sklearn.model_selection import TimeSeriesSplit`.
+- Tried installing `sklearn`?
+Uninstall it and install **scikit-learn** instead.
 - No colors?
-Use --no-color or another terminal that supports ANSI.
+Use --no-color or a terminal that supports ANSI.
 - HTTP errors?
-Likely network or rate limiting; retry or increase --every.
+Network or rate limiting; retry or increase --every.
 - Pandas dtype errors?
-Ensure numeric features only; the script already selects numerics.
+The script selects numerics already; ensure dependencies match.